enkhtuvshinj/CarND-Path-Planning/README.md

 Thus, this equation was modified to consider whether car is behind or ahead of my car and introduced new equation as shown below.

 <img src="pics/cost_distance_equation_2.jpg" />

 __Equation 2.__

-Now for new equation let's consider same example which talked above.
+For new equation let's consider same example which talked above.
 Generally, it behaves exactly what I expected and it choose right state __PrepareLaneChangeRight__ with minimum cost.
 For project, the Equation 2 is implemented.

 <img src="pics/cost_distance_2.jpg" />